 His mother had lived a rather unremarkable life until his birth, that of a slave on a foreign planet.
-Despite these hardships, a life was created within her that she carried to term, and cared for as her son.
+Yet, despite these hardships, she created life within her that she carried to term and cared for as her son.

 While decidedly a pagan poem, “Beowulf” contains language referring to a higher, religious figure.
 While the Force itself is not so much a religious body, one could view the institution of the Jedi Order as a religion.
-If a higher, uncontrollable power wills it, a birth can occur.
-The Biblical idea of virgin birth could be used to explain both Grendel and Anakin’s creation myths.
-What is implied by the birth of both characters here is that something greater than what man is capable of creating them.
+If a higher, uncontrollable power wills it, birth can occur.
+Both Grendel and Anakin’s creation myths look back to the Biblical idea of the virgin birth.
+What is implied by the birth of both characters here is that something greater than what man can create them.
 The nature of the Force birthed Anakin Skywalker.
 It was so strong that it had the power to give birth to a man.
-The curse bestowed on Cain for murdering Abel was so powerful that it birthed an evil that would become the creature known as Grendel.
+Likewise, the curse bestowed on Cain for murdering Abel was so powerful that it birthed an evil that would become the creature known as Grendel.

-Regardless of the virgin birth idea, there is a notion in modern times that it is completely unnatural about a woman becoming pregnant without a man.
-We know with advances in education and science that it takes a man and a woman to bring a life into existence, whether naturally or artificially.
-When we read or hear of villains or heroes being born magically, we never stop to compare it to the real world.
+Regardless of the virgin birth idea, there is a notion in modern times that it is completely unnatural for a woman becoming pregnant without a man.
+With advances in education and science, we know that it takes a man and a woman to bring a life into existence, whether naturally or artificially.
+Yet, when we read or hear of villains or heroes being born magically, we never stop to compare it to the real world.
 This is simply because magical realism does not exist in the real world.

 Moving on, death seems to be a powerful motivator for committing evil acts.
-A major part of Grendel’s appearance in the poem is his death.
-We only hear stories of his malevolent acts from Hrothgar and his people, but we hardly ever read of them within the context of the poem.
+Thus, a major part of Grendel’s appearance in the poem is his death.
+We only hear stories of his malevolent acts from Hrothgar and his people, but we hardly ever read of them within the poem’s context.
 I suppose that is why the poem is called “Beowulf” and not “Grendel.”
 After the celebration of Beowulf’s promise to eliminate Grendel, the monster returns to Heorot to exact his revenge for the party.
 The religious music they had played had driven him mad.
 Being the offspring of a man cast away by God for killing his own brother, I can see why that would be a problem.

 Grendel makes short order of the others who are asleep in the hall.
 Just as he was about to attack Beowulf,